50 Best Nintendo DS Games of All Time

 20. Fire Emblem: Shadow Dragon

 Few tactical RPG franchises are as highly regarded as the Fire Emblem series.
-Originally released for the Famicom back in the 80s, Fire Emblem: Shadow Dragon shows just how far these games have come.
+Originally released for the Famicom back in the 80s, the Fire Emblem: Shadow Dragon remake shows just how far these games have come.
 Not just graphically or in terms of depth, but also in popularity.
-These titles have been getting U.S. releases for a long time now, with Shadow Dragon using the DS touchscreen beautifully while also offering a massive and very dramatic story.
+These titles have been getting pretty popular US releases for a long time now, with Shadow Dragon using the DS touchscreen beautifully while also offering a massive and very dramatic story.

 Of course, Fire Emblem: Shadow Dragon is also a blast to play.
 If you’ve never played these games before, Shadow Dragon’s story, visuals, combat system, and tools for management all work together to make for a good introduction.